-The Top Fall 2018 Eyeshadow Trends & How To Rock Them, According To A Professional Makeup Artist
+Here Are The Top 3 Eyeshadow Trends You'll See This Fall, According To A Pro Makeup Artist

 When the seasons change, my makeup changes, too.
 When it comes to my base products, the shift is brought on more so by necessity: Colder temps and a decrease in humidity have me focusing more on hydrating my skin and less on taming my oily T-zone.
 When it comes to eyes and lips, though, there's more freedom to experiment and have fun, which is why I've been taking notes on all the biggest fall 2018 eyeshadow trends.
 Anyone can rock any kind of eye makeup, so if you're reading this, it's time to step up your shadow game for autumn.
 If you're wondering exactly how to do so, don't ask me — ask a professional makeup artist.
 Except I already did that for you, so you're welcome.